 Water Leak Specialists

 If you have a water leak, Exeter Plumbing can help you out.
 With the current water crisis Australia is facing, it has never been so important to fix any water leaks on your property.
 A tap dripping every second wastes approximately 3L of water per day, a leaking toilet or leaking pipe can waste considerably much more water.
 While this is not only a waste of this precious resource, at Exeter Plumbing we have seen many instances where the water bill is exceedingly more than the cost to fix the leak.
+Exeter Plumbing can expertly find and fix any water leak you may have with minimal disruption to you and your family.

 What Are The Signs Of A Water Leak?